uber-go/fx/auth/README.md

 # Auth Package

 Use `package auth` for request authentication and authorization for user-to-service and service-to-service communication.
-Use auth for scenarios that require stricter validations and usage restrictions. `auth.Client`, included in the package provides seamless integration with presently written modules in the service framework.
-As a middleware, Auth provides additional restrictions on who can access a service, and who can be authenticated to access the service.
+Use `package auth` for scenarios that require stricter validations and usage restrictions. `auth.Client` included in the package, provides seamless integration with presently written modules in the service framework.
+As a middleware, `package auth` provides additional restrictions on who can access a service, and who can be authenticated to access the service.
-The Auth package doesn't dictate how authentication and authorization should work, nor which algorithm the security service should use.
+The `package auth` doesn't dictate how authentication and authorization should work, nor which algorithm the security service should use.
 It allows client integration with the service framework.

 ## Auth calls